 - Joy is a lie, anything but misery and despair is just a delusion for the masses.
 Embrace nihilism, and none of that pansy Nietszche Wannabe stuff either.

-- Furthermore, alternative to 9, 12, 35, and similar ideas, take no pleasure whatsoever in what you do.
+- Furthermore, as an alternative to the idea that you enjoy evil, take no pleasure whatsoever in what you do.
 You do not enjoy the suffering of others, you just feel such hatred, disgust, or some other motive for them that your cruelty is limitless.
 Maybe the entire world fills you with so much revulsion that you think it deserves nothing but the worst tortures you can imagine.
 Evil doesn't feel good necessarily, because that would provide you with the implicit motive that you do evil because it feels good in the same way people do good because it feels good to them.

 - Brush up on philosophy.
 Not for qualifying as Wicked Cultured, which shouldn't be a motivation anyway, but because there are some excellent ways to induce misery in the world through words alone.
 In essence, think of philosophical subject matters as a means of enhancing your beloved Breaking Speeches.
 Here's a few good tropes to start with:

 - Straw Nihilist: Being able to articulate a logical argument that truly strikes to the core of what someone claims to believe in, tearing it apart as the worthless, empty, useless facade it truly is, is a skill of undeniable power.